My current research contains two major themes. They are:

 - Supporting academic librarians’ explorations of their campuses’ social justice needs

 Both of these themes work toward supporting needs of the “whole person” in the academic library.
-They have evolved throughout my ten years of teaching and research at CU Denver.
-I am also excited at the richness that my doctoral studies have brought to the research that I already perform in academic libraries.
-See the Doctorate in Progress page for more details on related research that I am performing as part of that program.
+They have evolved throughout my eleven years of teaching and research at CU Denver.
+I am also excited at the richness that my doctoral studies, and the work that has followed them, has brought to the research that I already perform in academic libraries.

 In addition, I frequently take part in research, writing, and training projects that support the education of Master of Library Science (MLS) students worldwide.
 I am particularly interested in helping students develop confident, versatile teaching techniques, as well as helping them to take advantage of opportunities for learning.